Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Compatibility with morphisms}

-We say that desingularizations $g':\oX'\longto X'$ and $g:\oX\longto X$ of $X'$ and $X$, respectively, are {\em compatible} with respect to a flat morphism $f:X'\to X$ if $g'$ is a trivial extension of $g\times_XX'$, and they even coincide in the case when $f:X'\to X$ is surjective.
-We will see in Lemma \ref{sublem} that the latter condition has simple but subtle and important consequences.
-Actually, we will be only interested in the case when $f$ is regular.
+We say that desingularizations $g'\:Y'\longto X'$ and $g\:Y\longto X$ of $X'$ and $X$, respectively, are {\em compatible} with respect to a flat morphism $f\:X'\to X$ if $g\times_XX'$ is a trivial extension of $g'$.
+Since $g'$ is contracted, this happens if and only if $g'$ is obtained by removing all empty blow ups from $g\times_XX'$.
+The latter are precisely the pullbacks of blow ups whose centers are disjoint from $f(X')$.
+In particular, if $X_\sing\subset f(X')$, e.g. $f$ is surjective, then automatically $g'=g\times_XX'$.
+We will see in Lemma \ref{sublem} that this fact has simple but subtle and important consequences.
+Actually, we will only be interested in the case when $f$ is regular.